123d Fighter Squadron: Cold War

+123d FIS McDonnell F-4C-23-MC Phantom about 1988 (Note: Aircraft is McDonnell F-4C-23-MC Phantom II, serial 64-776.
+Aircrews flying this aircraft during the Vietnam War were credited with the destruction of three MiGs.)

 After the inactivation of Aerospace Defense Command in 1979 and the reassignment to Tactical Air Command (ADTAC), the 123d began receiving McDonnell F-4C Phantom II aircraft used in the interceptor mission beginning in 1981.
 Success came again at William Tell 1984 when the unit placed first in the F-4 category flying the McDonnell-Douglas F-4C Phantom II and beat many of its McDonnell F-15 Eagle and Convair F-106 Delta Dart rivals in the overall competition.
 Majors Ron Moore and Bill Dejager were the overall F-4 "Top Guns" of the competition.

 In 1985, as part of the retirement of the F-4C from the inventory, the Oregon Air National Guard began to receive F-15A Eagles from active-duty units receiving the upgraded F-15C.
 Since the end of the Cold War, the 142d has served as the principal air defense unit of the Pacific Northwest.
 In 1992, as part of a large USAF reorganization, both the group and squadron were re-designated yet again as the 142d Fighter Group and the 123d Fighter Squadron, respectively.
 In 1995 the group was elevated to wing status, beginning its current designation as the 142d Fighter Wing.

 The wing participated in a wide variety of expeditionary and humanitarian assistance missions in the turbulent post-Cold War environment while providing air defense of the Pacific Northwest.
 These included major deployments to Turkey in 1998 for Operation Northern Watch and to Saudi Arabia in 2000 for Operation Southern Watch, patrolling the no-fly zones then in place over Iraq.
 The wing deployed aircraft to Panama in 1998 in support of counter=drug missions, helping stem the flow of the drug trade by air.
 Wing personnel deployed on various other missions, sending medical troops to Belize, civil engineers to Macedonia, and to such places around the globe as Curaçao, Denmark, Germany, Guam, Kuwait, Spain and the United Kingdom.